zerodha/dungbeetle/README.md

 ![CircleCI (all branches)](https://img.shields.io/circleci/project/github/knadh/sql-jobber.svg)

-> This is a highly experimental alpha version.
-Use with care.

 A highly opinionated, distributed job-queue built specifically for defering and executing SQL read query jobs.

 - Standalone server that exposes HTTP APIs for managing jobs and groups of jobs (list, post, status check, cancel jobs)